ubopod/rpi-eeprom/README.md

 ## Testing EEPROM ROM

-When the test starts, it first run `tests/hw_acceptance/test_eeprom.py` script that tests the EEPROM and write some initializtion data on it.
+The `test_eeprom.py` script tests the EEPROM and write some initializtion data on it.
 To test the EEPROM, it first checks it the device is detected on the correct I2C bus address.
 Then, it reads the content to see if the EEPROM has been tested before and contains valid information.
 If so, it terminates the process and the scripts proceeds to next step.

 If the EEPROM does not contain recognizable information and it has not been programmed previously, it writes all zeros to the memory (erases the content) and reads back the content to make sure it is all zero.